 - Chiropractic – gentle force

-There are medical doctors and practitioners from every area of medicine that have found their way to this new paradigm of treatment and knowledge, such as Steve Y. Park; however, dentists still have at the built-in skillset that is unique among all of these areas of medicine — that skillset is working inside the mouth, and creating oral appliances.
-Although these appliances are used inside the mouth, the effects of the appliances reach far beyond the mouth, as the appliance activates epigenetic signals which tell the body to continue expressing the genetic blueprint that could have developed had it not been thwarted by a variety of environmental and lifestyle factors during infancy, childhood, or adolescence.
+There are medical doctors and practitioners from every area of medicine that have found their way to this new paradigm of treatment and knowledge, such as Steve Y. Park; however, dentists still have the skillset that is unique among all of these areas of medicine — that skillset is working inside the mouth, and creating oral appliances.
+Although these appliances are used inside the mouth, the effects of the appliances reach far beyond the mouth, as the appliance activates epigenetic signals which tell the body to continue expressing the genetic blueprint that could have developed had it not been thwarted by a variety of environmental and lifestyle factors, especially during infancy, childhood, or adolescence.

 I often use the word ‘cranial’ as well as the word ‘face’, because the word ‘cranial’ or ‘cranium’ itself doesn’t often evoke the image of the face, for many people.